Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |2   |updatedAppServiceRecord |Common.AppServiceRecord    |TRUE       | -          |N/A                  |Service&nbsp;record&nbsp;for&nbsp;a&nbsp;specific&nbsp;app&nbsp;service&nbsp;provider.|

 ### 2.17.
 SeatLocationCapability
-The definition of "SeatLocationCapability" and the setting example of TOYOTA are described below.
+The definition of `SeatLocationCapability` and the setting example of TOYOTA are described below.

 | No | Name   | Type               | Mandatory | Additional |  TOYOTA&nbsp;Setting | Description |